 So you missed a period.
 Or two.
 You think to yourself, “I’m too young for menopause.
 Right?”

-Not necessarily.
-Early menopause, between the ages of 40 and 45, affects about 5 percent of women.
+, between the ages of 40 and 45, affects about 5 percent of women.
 Premature menopause, before age 40, affects about 1 percent of women.

 You are said to be in menopause if you have gone a full 12 months with no menstrual period.
 That’s when your ovaries stop making estrogen and progesterone, the female hormones necessary to maintain your menstrual cycles and fertility.
 For most women, menopause occurs naturally at about age 51.
 With increasing life expectancy, many women will spend up to 40 percent of their lives in the postmenopausal stage.

 For some women, menopause is induced early because of treatments needed to save their lives, such as surgery, chemotherapy or radiation.
 For others, it’s genetic conditions, autoimmune disorders or even unknown reasons that bring about this change.

 From disrupted sleep and hot flashes to dry eyes and weight gain, menopause symptoms can range from annoying to serious.
 But if you are experiencing these things in your 20s, 30s and early 40s, it may make you feel like you’re growing old overnight – and aging beyond your friends.